lfe/lfe/doc/src/lfe_comp.3.md

   ``"LDoc"`` chunk in the binary of the module.

-* ``to_expand``, ``to-expand`` -  Print a listing of the macro expanded LFE code in the file <File>.expand.
+* ``to_expand``, ``to-expand`` -  Print a listing of the macro expanded LFE code in the files <File>.expand.
+No object file is produced.
+Mainly useful for debugging and interest.

+* ``to_normalise``, ``to-normalise`` - Print a listing of the normalised LFE code in the files <File>.normalise.
 No object file is produced.
 Mainly useful for debugging and interest.

 * ``to_lint``, ``to-lint`` - Print a listing of the macro expanded and